zarif-al/graphql-starter-rust/migration/README.md

 This is initialized using `sea-orm-cli migrate init`.

-You can follow this [guide](https://www.sea-ql.org/sea-orm-tutorial/ch01-02-migration-cli.html#define-the-migrations) to create new migrations.

-> You should NOT re-initialize this as it will remove all existing migrations.

-Install `sea-orm-cli`.
+> Since this crate is already initialized, you will not need to run this command again.

 ## Creating a new migration